acend/container-basics-training/content/en/docs/12/_index.md

 Then again, check <http://LOCALHOST:8080/db.php> in a browser (or curl in another terminal in the webshell).

-To stop the containers hit CTRL+C followed by
+To stop the containers, hit CTRL+c followed by

 ```bash
 docker-compose down